-Upon reaching 20th level, your character will be retired.
+Between 19th and 20th level, your character will be retired.
 Storytellers may craft a field battle centered around your character as a final tribute.
 This story may include an out-of-play vote for your character to ascend to immortality.
 Whatever the outcome of the vote, ownership will become involved to ensure your character becomes a permanent part of world lore in some satisfying way.

 Even if you lose your character, the story (and the fun) goes on.
 You will be permitted to start a new character at half your previous character’s XP, to a minimum of 12.
 You’ll also gain fortune equal to half your old character’s total treasure value, which can be used to purchase your new character’s gear.